flythereddflagg/flythereddflagg.github.io/python_book/docs/21-More-Functions.md

 ### Recursion

 Recursion is the idea that a function or some process can reference itself.
 A great explanation of recursion as a concept can be found on [Wikipedia](https://en.wikipedia.org/wiki/Recursion).
 We saw this with the factorial example.
-In mathematics, a factorial is a number being multiplied by all the positive integers below it and is symbolized by an exclamtion mark.
+In mathematics, a factorial is a number being multiplied by all the positive integers below it and is symbolized by an exclamation mark.
 So the factorial of 4 = 4! = 4 * 3 * 2 * 1.
 In this case we could do a loop to accomplish this but to demonstrate this principle we can do it with recursion.
 We set up a base case to end the recursion:

 ```python
     if number <= 0: